sanjay7978/stripe_pricing_page/README.md

 # stripe-pricing-elite

-A polished, Stripe-inspired pricing page component — pure HTML, CSS, and vanilla JS.
+A polished, Stripe inspired pricing page component — pure HTML, CSS, and vanilla JS.
 No framework, no build step.

 ## Preview